-Small business loans and funding options for women with bad credit
+Business loans and commercial financing for women with bad credit

 a) Women-owned small business federal contracting program

 Women business owners interested in SBA loans should adhere to the Women-Owned Small Business Contracting Program.
 The purpose of this federal program is to limit competition and open the playing field for women entrepreneurs that want to get funding from the different SBAs programs.
-There are even specific contracts for women minorities, such as the Economically Disadvantaged Women-Owned Small Businesses (EDWOSBs).
-If you want to know if your industry qualifies, you can check this list by the SBA with the corresponding NAICS codes.
+To qualify for this program, you should meet the following requirements:

 Meet SBA size standards.